dosbox-staging/dosbox-staging/website/docs/getting-started/prince-of-persia.md

 The second line is the DOS prompt.
 DOS has a command line interface that predates graphical user interfaces we're accustomed to from modern operating systems.
-We get DOS to do things by typing in commands, and if manage to do this correctly, DOS will follow our instructions to the letter (pun intended!)
+We get DOS to do things by typing in commands, and if manage to do this correctly, DOS will follow our instructions to the letter (pun intended).
 DOS is *not* a multitasking operating system; you can only do a single thing in it at any given point in time.

 Let's analyse the prompt a little bit.
 It always starts with a letter followed by a semicolon which denotes the current drive.
 Right after startup, this is